dailystudio/devbricksx-android/README.md

 - **Reliable**:  It has been integrated into enormous products.
 Your work will stand on a stable foundation.
 - **Consistent**: It includes a unified logging system, database accessing, UI elements, and styles.
 This makes all of your applications have consistency at the primary impression.

+With only around 40 lines, you save **User** objects into database and represent them in a list:

 ![](android/docs/assets/samples.png)

 #### Projects